 This time he reviews a UK IPO trade mark opposition case where an application for a playful word mark covering dog treats was alleged to ‘evoke’ the well known PDO Prosecco.
 As we shall see, only one member of the pack can be the top dog.

+The Pawsecco trade mark opposition case makes for interesting reading.
 The British company Woof and Brew sells food and drink products for pets.
 One of those products is Pawsecco, an alcohol and grape-free still “wine” for cats and dogs.
 According to Woof and Brew, Pawsecco can be served as a drink or poured over food “as your pet prefers”.
-Until recently, the Pawsecco marketing material stated that
+Until recently, the Pawsecco marketing material stated that:

 “good friends bring happiness, but best friends bring Prosecco and now man’s best friend can join in too.
 Woof and Brew’s Pawsecco, a still “wine” for cats and dogs”.